oracle-livelabs/database/ai-vector-image/apex/apex.md

 ## Task 2: Create Application
 In this task you will create the application so you can start building pages.

-1. Click on App Builder
+1. Click on App Builder Icon

 2. Click on Create a New App